centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 Release date: `April 26, 2023`

-- [API]Configuration REST API: we have started extending Centreon's REST API.
-The first endpoints available in this release allow managing:
+- [API] We have started extending Centreon's Configuration REST API.
+The first endpoints available in this release allow you to manage:
-   - Time periods
+   - Time periods.
-   - Host groups
+   - Host groups.
-   - Host categories
+   - Host categories.
-   - Host severities
+   - Host severities.
-   - Service groups
+   - Service groups.
-   - Service categories
+   - Service categories.
-   - Service severities
+   - Service severities.
-- [Authentication] Added SAML authentication
+- [Authentication] Added SAML authentication.
+With SAML, you can:
-  - Possibility to use conditions to access to Centreon
+  - Use conditions to access Centreon.
-  - Possibility to import automatically users
+  - Import users automatically.
-  - Possibility to manage manually or automatically groups
+  - Manage groups manually or automatically.
-  - Possibility to manage manually or automatically roles
+  - Manage roles manually or automatically.
-- [Install] Removed Enterprise Linux version 7 and added version 9.
+- [Installation] Removed Enterprise Linux version 7 and added version 9.
-- [Resources Status] Add extended mode for Resources Status listing dispaly.
+- [Resources Status] Added extended mode for Resources Status listing display.
-- [Resources Status] Switch between extended and compact mode in Resources Status page.
+- [Resources Status] You can now switch between extended and compact mode in the Resources Status page.
-- [Resources Status] Provide both simple and forced check options in Resources Status.
+- [Resources Status] Both simple and forced check options are provided in Resources Status.
 - [Resources Status] Various user interface improvements in Resources Status :
-   - Align columns content with labels.
+   - Aligned column contents with labels.
-   - Display reordering column icon only on mouse hover.
+   - The icon that allows you to reorder columns is now displayed only on mouseover.
-   - Change columns displayed by default.
+   - The columns displayed by default have been changed.
-   - Display listing pagination icons while displaying resource details panel.
+   - Listing pagination icons are now displayed at the same time as the resource details panel.
-- [Terminology] Rename “problems” to “alerts” in Resources Status.
+- [Terminology] Renamed “problems” to “alerts” in Resources Status.
-- [Terminology] Rename “Plugin Pack” to “Monitoring Connectors” in user interface.
+- [Terminology] Renamed “Plugin Pack” to “Monitoring Connectors” in the user interface.
-- [UI] Improve Top Counter responsiveness.
+- [UI] Improved Top Counter responsiveness.
+- [UI] Added new Centreon branding.
 - [UX] Added German translation.
-- [UI] Added new Centreon branding.
 - [Widgets] Added the possibility to select a Meta-Service in the graph monitoring widget.

 ## Centreon Collect